Andrea Cinciarini

-Andrea Cinciarini (born 21 June 1986) is an Italian professional basketball player for Pallacanestro Reggiana of the Italian Lega Basket Serie A (LBA).
+Andrea Cinciarini (born 21 June 1986) is an Italian professional basketball player who last played for Scafati Basket of the Lega Basket Serie A (LBA).

 Professional career

 In 2012 he signed with Pallacanestro Reggiana.

 On 27 April 2014 Cinciarini won the European 3rd-tier league, the EuroChallenge.
 He also received the EuroChallenge Final Four MVP award, after he had 7 points and 7 assists in the Final, in which Reggiana beat Triumph Lyubertsy 65–79.

 On 9 July 2015 Cinciarini signed a multi-year deal with Olimpia Milano.
 After six seasons in Milano where he was the team captain, he parted ways on 10 August 2021.
 He returned to Reggio Emilia, signing a three years contract.

+On 8 December 2023 he signed with Victoria Libertas Pesaro of the Italian Lega Basket Serie A (LBA).

+On 23 September 2024 he signed with Scafati Basket of the Lega Basket Serie A (LBA).

 National team career

 Since 2009, Cinciarini has been a part of the senior men's Italian national team.

 He was called up to the squad that would take part in EuroBasket 2015, which began on 5 September.